Operators

 =~

 This is the regular expression match operation as in Perl.
 This operation takes a string and a regular expression operand and evaluates to a boolean value which will be TRUE if the regular expression matches the subject string.
 Captured sub-strings are accessible through numeric reference (such as $1) and the full subject string is placed into $0.
-Regular expression string substitution is supported with the s/// operator.
+Regular expression-based string substitution is supported with the s/// operator.
 For more details, see Regular Expressions.

 Example 3.
-Regular Expression String Matching
+Regular expression string-matching

 A log message will be generated if the $Message field matches the regular expression.